-University and industry partnerships can provide the new government with the answer for affordable, clean and secure energy
+University and industry partnerships can provide the government with the answer for affordable, clean and secure energy

 At the University of Sheffield, we focus our research and innovation on tackling the most pressing challenges facing society today.